Wahhabism: Naming controversy

-Since the colonial period, the Wahhabi epithet has been commonly invoked by various external observers to erroneously or pejoratively denote a wide range of reform movements across the Muslim world.
-During the colonial era, the British Empire had commonly employed the term to refer to those Muslim scholars and thinkers seen as obstructive to their imperial interests; punishing them under various pretexts.
-Many Muslim rebels inspired by Sufi Awliyaa (saints) and mystical orders, were targeted by the British Raj as part of a wider "Wahhabi" conspiracy which was portrayed as extending from Bengal to Punjab.
+Since the 19th century, the epithet "Wahhabi" has been commonly invoked by various external observers to erroneously or pejoratively denote a wide range of reform movements across the Muslim world.
+The term was applied by colonial authorities in British India to Islamic religious movements perceived as a threat to imperial security, such as the Indian jihad movement promoted by Salafi leaders such as Syed Ahmad Barelvi and Siddiq Hasan Khan.
+The usage of the term by British officials led to a backlash from Indian Muslims and it was banned from being used in official discourse by 1889.
 Despite sharing little resemblance with the doctrines of Ibn ʿAbd al-Wahhab, outside observers of the Muslim world have frequently traced various religious purification campaigns across the Islamic World to Wahhabi influence.
 According to Qeyamuddin Ahmed:

 In the eyes of the British Government, the word Wahabi was synonymous with 'traitor' and 'rebel' ....
 The epithet became a term of religio-political abuse.

 In general, the so-called Wahhabis do not like – or at least did not like – the term.
 Ibn ʿAbd al-Wahhab was averse to the elevation of scholars and other individuals, including using a person's name to label an Islamic school (madhhab).
 Due to its perceived negative overtones, the members of the movement historically identified themselves as "Muwahhidun", Muslims, etc. and more recently as "Salafis".
 According to Robert Lacey "the Wahhabis have always disliked the name customarily given to them" and preferred to be called Muwahhidun (Unitarians).
 Another preferred term was simply "Muslims", since they considered their creed to be the "pure Islam".
 However, critics complain these terms imply that non-Wahhabi Muslims are either not monotheists or not Muslims.
 Additionally, the terms Muwahhidun and Unitarians are associated with other sects, both extant and extinct.

 Other terms Wahhabis have been said to use and/or prefer include Ahl al-Hadith ("People of the Hadith"), Salafi dawah ("Salafi preaching"), or al-da'wa ila al-tawhid ("preaching of monotheism" for the school rather than the adherents), al-Tariqa al-Salafiyya ("the way of the pious ancestors"), "the reform or Salafi movement of the Sheikh" (the sheikh being Ibn ʿAbd al-Wahhab), etc. (Note: According to author Abdul Aziz Qassim.)
 Their self-designation "People of the Sunnah" was important for Wahhabism's authenticity, because during the Ottoman period only Sunnism was the legitimate doctrine.